kyma-project/kyma/docs/security/10-04-not-enough-permissions.md

 type: Troubleshooting
 ---

-If you log in to the SKR and receive an error message `Not enough permissions`:
+If you log in to the Kyma console and receive an error message `Not enough permissions`:

 1. Fetch the ID Token.
-For example, use the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) and search for the token in sent requests.
+For example, use the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) and search for the token in sent requests authorization header.
 2. Decode the ID Token.
 For example, use the [jwt.io](https://jwt.io/) page.
 3. Check the value of `"email_verified"` property: